-Erika James is a Toronto-based multimedia artist and curator, and also known as street artist NIXO.
-Her practice includes installation work, sculpture, murals, text, fibre, and community engagement processes.
+Erika James is a Toronto-based multimedia artist and curator, also known as street artist NIXO.
+Her practice includes installation work, sculpture, murals, text, and community activation processes.
 She has exhibited solo shows in notable public galleries such as the McMaster Museum of Art, Harcourt House, Glenhyrst Gallery of Brant, and McIntosh Gallery, and has participated in art festivals and events such as Nuit Blanche, Hamilton Supercrawl, Animating Our Waterfront, and Main Squared.
 James has a permanent public art installation of integrated sculptures at the Holland Bloorview Kids Rehabilitation Hospital.
-She is the co-founder and co-director of the Open Field Collective; a community engaged venture that creates and presents art in unique public spaces.
+She is the co-founder of KJ Bit mural collective and the Open Field Collective, community engaged ventures that create and present art in unique public spaces.

 Painting, Aerosol, Stencil Art, Textile Art, Installation Art

 © 2019 The PATCH (Public Art Through Construction Hoarding) Project - all images are copyrighted by the artist, unless otherwise noted